caginer/collectorvault/README.md

            }
          ]

-It's not mandatory to add any games upon creation of the collection.
-You can add (or delete) any games you want later using PUT command.
+It's not mandatory to add any games upon creation of the collection, you can add (or delete) any games you want later using PUT command.

 GET /api/coleccion >> Get all collections stored in the system owned by the authorized user.